Chrysaora hysoscella: Effects of global warming

 Scyphozoa populations are increasing with the warming climate and warmer ocean temperatures.
 Studies suggest that warmer winter temperatures allow for a longer strobilation period and subsequently higher ephyra production per polyp, higher percentages of polyp strobilation, and higher polyp survival rate.
 Polyps will be more successful in warmer temperatures but not in extreme temperatures.
 C. hysoscella are predicted to migrate further northwards to maintain ideal conditions.

 Impact

-Thriving jellyfish populations have been found to take over as top predators in areas that fin fish have been over-exploited.
+Thriving jellyfish populations have been found to take over as top predators in areas where fin fish have been over-exploited.
 Increased abundance of jellyfish negatively impacts fish populations in the same region because jellyfish feed on fish eggs and larvae.
 Jellyfish and larval fish can also share common dietary preferences.
 Competition for food resources can result in depleted fish populations.
 Overpopulation of jellyfish is a concern to humans for many reasons.
 Jellyfish stings are painful and sometimes deadly to humans.
 Fishing nets can be overwhelmed with jellyfish bycatch or torn by jellyfish caught in the nets.
 Jellyfish can clog water inlets to power plants, causing serious problems for power production.
 Jellyfish can invade aquaculture cages, ruining the production of the organism being farmed.